 Between suckers 8 to 25, there are conspicuous cirri.
 These are long, fleshy tendrils borne on the sides of the oral surface of the arms, the longest at sucker 20.
 A further 30 to 40 smaller, closely packed suckers are on the arm extensions and tips.

 The general texture is gelatinous and the animal is reddish-brown and translucent, with the internal organs visible through the skin.

-It seems to be fairly common off the edge of the continental shelf on the eastern coast of the United States, and is also present at similar depths off the British Isles.
+It seems to be fairly common on the edge of the continental shelf on the eastern coast of the United States and is also present at similar depths off the British Isles.

 Bioluminescent Octopus Glow

 The Bioluminescent Octopus emits a blue-green light from about 40 modified suckers, photophores, present in a single row between the pairs of cirri on the underside of the arms.
 The distance between these decreases towards the ends of the arms with the light becoming fainter.